Your Guide to Florida Gun Laws

 Can a non-resident buy a gun in Florida?

-Non-residents are not allowed to purchase a handgun in Florida.
-However, as long as an individual is at least 21 years old and a legal permanent resident, or nonresident alien, they are able to purchase a gun in Florida with the required documentation.
+As long as an individual is at least 21 years old and a United States citizen, legal permanent resident, or nonresident alien, they are able to purchase a gun in Florida.
+However, you must present the required documentation.

 For legal permanent residents of Florida, it is mandatory to provide a valid alien registration number.
 Nonresident aliens who are visiting Florida will need a border crossing number, or I-94, and an exception document.